Hyperversal-Blocks/averveil/README.md

 - [ ] Develop a secure node boot-up mechanism for Chain Register.
 - [ ] Create scripts for automated deployment of node instances.
 - [ ] Implement an MVP of each service that will be extended in Node.
-- [ ] Set up and configure Swarm and IPFS for data storage.
+- [ ] Set up and configure Swarm and libp2p for data storage.

 ##### Milestone Q2 and Q3: Contract and Services
 - [ ] Design the ERC20 Contract.